Juan Mari Brás: Later years

 Later in his life, Juan Mari Brás retired from active politics and no longer acted as president of the defunct Puerto Rican Socialist Party.
 He did continue to make appearances at pro-independence activities and continued to teach law at the Eugenio María de Hostos School of Law which he cofounded in his native Mayagüez over a decade ago.
 He dedicated his later years to seeking unity among the varied pro-independence factions in Puerto Rico and appeared before the United Nations on the political status issue.

 On December 10, 2008, he was recognized by the Puerto Rico chapter of the American Association of Jurists with the award of "Jurista del Año" ("Jurist of the Year").

 Death and legacy

 Mari Brás died in San Juan on September 10, 2010.
+He suffered lung cancer and had a fall in his house.
 After hearing of Mari Brás's death the mayor of the city of Mayagüez, José Guillermo Rodríguez, decreed five days of mourning and ordered that flags in all municipal building be flown at half mast.
 Mayor Rodríguez also announced that the city of Mayagüez would be collaborating with the Hostos School of Law in the funeral arrangements.
 Following Mass at the Catedral Nuestra Señora de la Candelaria, Mari Brás was laid to rest at Cementerio Municipal de Mayagüez.

+After the congresswomen, Nydia Velázquez and Alexandria Ocasio Cortés, asked the Central Intelligence Agency (CIA) and the Federal Bureau of Investigation (FBI), to declassify the existing documentation in the case of the murder of this son Mari Pesquera, the Senate of Puerto Rico, approved a resolution in this process in February 2025, after the Senate of Puerto Rico, must subsequently, send an English copy of the resolution to the White House, the United States Congress, the United States Department of Justice, the FBI, the CIA and the Department of Justice.